Jacqueline Bisset: 2020s

 In 2020, Bisset joined the cast of Birds of Paradise from Amazon Studios, shot in Budapest.
-She had a co-starring role in the fantasy/horror film The Lodger alongside Alice Isaaz, and plays a title role in Russell Brown's Loren & Rose (2022).
+She had a co-starring role in the fantasy/horror film The Lodger alongside Alice Isaaz, and plays a title role in Russell Brown's Loren & Rose (2022) with Kelly Blatz and Paul Sand.

 In 2022, Bisset was honoured by the Coronado Island Film Festival with the "Cultural Icon Award".
+She is set to star with Dominic Monaghan in Long Shadows (2024), which marks her first western since The Life and Times of Judge Roy Bean.

+Public image

+Bisset has enjoyed considerable media visibility in her long career, gracing more than 300 magazine covers.
+To coincide with the release of The Deep, Newsweek voted her "the most beautiful film actress of all time".
+In 1989, the year she headlined Paul Bartel's risqué comedy Scenes from the Class Struggle in Beverly Hills, the New York Daily News published an article about her titled "Bad Girl Bisset".
+In 2010, Bisset began appearing in broadcast and print advertisements for Avon's Anew Platinum line of skin care.

+Bisset is referenced in the song "Clifton in the Rain" from the album Bed-Sitter Images, by Al Stewart.
+She was also mentioned in the episode "Bar Bet" of NBC's Cheers, as well as two cable television programmes starring Garry Shandling: It's Garry Shandling's Show and The Larry Sanders Show.

+Forbes pointed out that, despite her status as a heterosexual sex symbol, Bisset incidentally has acquired a loyal gay fanbase, which the actress herself was unaware of for many years.
+Its origin goes back to as early as 1968, when she played the widow of a bisexual suicide in The Detective.
+Several of her subsequent films have featured LGBT characters, from The Grasshopper through Loren & Rose, with Bisset even playing one herself on Nip/Tuck.

+In February 2025, Bisset told Page Six, "[I'm] very unsympathetic to these stories, these #MeToo things," referring to women who came forward during the movement to report sexual abuse and sexual harassment in the workplace, particularly in Hollywood.

 Personal life

-Bisset has never married, but had long-term romances with French-Canadian actor Michael Sarrazin, Moroccan real estate magnate Victor Drai, Russian dancer/actor Alexander Godunov, Swiss actor Vincent Perez and Turkish martial arts instructor Emin Boztepe.
+Bisset has never married, but had long-term romances with Canadian actor Michael Sarrazin, Moroccan real estate magnate Victor Drai, Russian dancer/actor Alexander Godunov, Swiss actor Vincent Perez and Turkish martial arts instructor Emin Boztepe.

-In interviews, Bisset is often asked about being unmarried and childless.
+In interviews, Bisset is often asked about being unmarried and without children.
 When she was 32, she told the press: "I couldn't in all conscience do what I do and have children.
 Could you imagine being the daughter of Raquel Welch?
 I've heard such horror stories, about the children in Hollywood."
 Bisset has been a de facto stepmother in two of her past relationships, as Sarrazin and Boztepe already had children before they met her.

 Bisset is godmother to Angelina Jolie.